truong-bui/AsyncLoadingScreen/README.md

 ## How it works

 Async Loading Screen uses MoviePlayer to play a movie at level transition.
 MoviePlayer is not only playing movie files but also can display a Slate widget on top of the movie.
-I use this widget for the loading screen.
+We use this widget for the loading screen.

 MoviePlayer is registered to PreLoadMap and PostLoadMapWithWorld delegates so it will be called and shut down automatically by the engine whenever you open a new level.